zellwk/zellwk.com/src/posts/2019-07-31-local-mongodb.md

 This is all you need to know about the Mongo Shell for now.

-## Accessing MongDB with MongoDB Compass
+## Accessing MongoDB with MongoDB Compass

 MongoDB Compass gives you another way to access MongoDB.
 It's an app that makes checking (and editing) databases easier if you're not a fan of the command line.